 C4 – Beater – These cars have made kids very happy but have paid the price.
 Most of the paint is missing or severely toned, axels bent and 1 or more wheels missing or severely worn, tampos and other parts missing or damaged, glass cracked, scratched, and broken.
 These cars are good only for parts or restoration.

 Forgive my misspelling, the actual name is trademarked, but spektraflame refers to the translucent paint used on the early Hot Wheels and Johnny Lightning cars.
 There are common colors and rare colors and there are variations in color.
 Below is a chart of the common colors.

 The early Hot Wheels had 5 types of wheels, all removable to some degree.
 The first or Type 1 wheels simply pressed on to a nylon hub and came in 3 sizes.
-The Type 2 wheels were permanently attached to the axle but the outer caps were removable and these came in 2 sizes.
+The Type 2 wheels were permanently attached to the axel but the outer caps were removable and these came in 2 sizes.

 There are many variations.
 There are variations in country of origin (US or Hong Kong).
 US cars had smoked or clear glass, Hong Kong had blue glass.
 The car bases were different also. there are variations in paint color, interior and parts color, and even wheel types. way too many to list here.

 For more detailed information on all of these topics and more I recommend picking up a good collectors guide.
 There are even pocket editions you can take with you to toy shows and conventions.